Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Results and Analysis

 \subsection{Early vs. Late Tokens (RQ2)}

-Figure~\ref{fig:combined_LSP} shows that across all settings, LSP exhibits similar scaling behavior.
+\paragraph{Marginal benefits of longer reasoning sequences.} Figure~\ref{fig:combined_LSP} shows that across all distillation settings, LSP exhibits similar scaling behavior of the student model performance.
 They show nearly monotonic accuracy improvement as LSP increases and then saturates.
 The flattening near the right edge suggests those trimmed tokens are not required for effective distillation, implying substantial compute savings with minimal performance drop.

-Across all three datasets, the 32B-8B setting is consistently the top performer, and the ranking is largely determined by student size: 8B > 4B > 1.7B > 0.6B.
+\paragraph{Role of model size.} The 32B-8B setting is consistently the top performer, and the ranking is largely determined by student size: 8B > 4B > 1.7B > 0.6B.
 For a fixed student size, curves from different teachers track closely.
 For the 4B student model, it performs comparably and sometimes better when distilling from 8B rather than 32B model, which echoes the findings of \citet{li-etal-2025-small-models} that smaller models do not necessarily learn better from much larger teachers.
 For small students (0.6B and 1.7B), training with LSP does not reliably beat the baselines.
-Their curves hew close to the dotted baselines across p, suggesting limited capacity to absorb additional supervision.
+Their curves hew close to the dotted baselines across $p$, suggesting limited capacity to absorb additional supervision.
 The benefits of LSP mainly materialize once the student has enough scale (4B and 8B).
 Therefore, in later experiments, these two small students will not be involved.